dylank06/bikesharing/README.md

 ## Overview

 The purpose of this ananlysis was to create a visual story of NYC Citibikes raw data and turn it into useful information using Tableau.
+To present a business proposal for a bike-sharing company.
+Created worksheets, dashboards, and stories to visualize key data from a New York Citi Bike dataset.

 ## Results